kyle138/SLS-RedirectsForStaticWordPress/README.md

 * Lastly, you should have some familiarity with using the [Serverless Application Framework](https://www.serverless.com/).

 ## Configuration
-Copy resources/config.json.sample to resources/config.json, it will appear as below:
+Copy resources/config.json.sample to resources/config.json and edit as necessary for your information.
+It will appear as below:
 ```javascript
 {
   "_comments": {